Documentation menu

 Tips

 • Prefer expressions over inflated constants.
-0.15 * (1 + {waste_factor}) is clearer than 0.165 and lets the user adjust waste at apply-time.
+0.15 * (1 + {waste_factor}) is clearer than 0.165 and lets the estimator adjust waste at apply-time without editing the assembly.

-• Use system variables where they exist (thickness, waste_factor, coverage_rate, etc.) so other estimators recognise the input.
+• Reuse system variables where they exist (waste_factor, coverage_rate, etc.) so other estimators recognise the input and assemblies share values.

 • Names matter for picker UX — see Tips and pitfalls.